 You can check official Kerala Pareeksha Bhavan websites – www.keralapareekshabhavan.in and www.bpekerala.in to get latest updates regarding this TET examination.

-Kerala TET Result Nov 2016 is expected to release in December ending.
+Kerala TET Result Nov 2016 has been announced in January ending.
 Candidates need to select the category, entering roll number & birth date to check the K-TET Results after the announcement.